-Any transfer of personal data outside to a recipient who has his domicile or head office in a country that does not fall under the General data Protection Regulation, promulgated by the European Commission, will be subject to provisions of a data transfer provisions indicated under artt.45 and following of the GDPR or (ii) any another mechanism on the basis of privacy legislation or any other regulation relating to the processing of personal data.
+Any transfer of personal data to a recipient who has his domicile or head office in a country that does not fall under the GDPR, will be subject to Chapter V of the GDPR.

 As part of the processing of your personal data, you have the following rights: